Share the road with trucks

 With even more trucks expected on the road as the freight task grows, it’s a good idea to make sure you’re aware of truck blind spots and how to safely share the road with larger vehicles.

-We’re committed to working with the transport industry and research partners to deliver new and innovative technologies to improve road safety for all users, as well as help to promote simple changes all drivers can make to ensure a safer road network
+We work with the transport industry and research partners to deliver new and innovative technologies to improve road safety for all users, as well as help to promote simple changes all drivers can make to ensure a safer road network

 Continued education about blind spots, along with reminders about the dangers of fatigue, distraction and speed, all play an essential part in making the roads safer for everybody.